donbr/metadata-management-2025/README.md

 **DISCLAIMER:** This is a *synthetic* paper!!!
 Although it has enough nuggets of truth to pass as the truth, alas **IT IS NOT FACT**.

-Consider it an exercise in prompt engineering that highlight the importance and value of metadata management solutions and provenance in discerning fact from fiction.
+Consider it an exercise in prompt engineering that highlights the *importance* and *value* of metadata management solutions to provide provenance in discerning fact from fiction.
 I created it mostly to create some competency questions for a ChatGPT task to perform daily research in this emerging field.

 ---